 14:15-14:30: Wrap up

-This workshop is co-hosted by PRIO and the Norwegian Centre for Humanitarian Studies.
+This workshop was co-hosted by PRIO and the Norwegian Centre for Humanitarian Studies.